|C H A P T E R 2|

 The Sun Fire system can be logically divided into multiple domains.
 Since each domain is comprised of one or more system boards, a domain can have between one and 24 processors.
 Each domain runs its own instance of the operating system and has its own peripherals and network connections.
 You can configure domains without interrupting the operation of other domains on the same system.

 While production work continues on the remaining (and usually larger) domain, there will not be any adverse interaction between any of the domains.
 You can gain confidence in the correctness of applications without disturbing production work.
 When the testing work is complete, the system can be rejoined logically without rebooting (there are no physical changes when you use domains).
 Thus, if problems occur, the rest of your system is not affected.

-The Sun Fire E6900 system can have up to four domains.
-The Sun Fire E4900 system can have up to two domains.
-Each instance of the Solaris Operating System runs in its own domain.
+The Sun Fire 6800 system can have up to four domains.
+The Sun Fire 4810/4800/3800 systems can each have up to two domains.
+Each instance of the Solaris Operating Environment runs in its own domain.
 Domains do not depend on each other and do not interact with each other.